 Valve degenerative is slow and progressive.
 Treatment can change over the course of months or years.
 For some dogs, the disease advances faster than others.
 Early disease is not treated in the same way as advanced disease, just like people.

-Diuretics: These drugs allow the kidneys to remove excess fluid from the body.
-Commonly used diuretics include furosemide and spironolactone, the latter of which is potassium sparing so the dog does not generally need a potassium supplement.
+These drugs allow the kidneys to remove excess fluid from the body.
+Commonly used diuretics include furosemide and spironolactone, the latter of which is potassium-sparing so the dog does not generally need a potassium supplement.

-Positive inotropes: Vetmedin or pimobendane has revolutionized the way leaky valve disease is managed in dogs.
-According to the results of the EPIC trial study that appeared in the Journal of Internal Medicine in September, 2016, the goal was to “investigate whether or not pimobendan delayed the onset of congestive heart failure (CHF) or cardiac-related death/euthanasia in dogs with asymptomatic myxomatous mitral valve disease and cardiac enlargement, as compared to placebo.”
+Vetmedin or pimobendane has revolutionized the way leaky valve disease is managed in dogs.
+According to the results of the EPIC trial study that appeared in the Journal of Internal Medicine in September of 2016, the goal was to “investigate whether or not pimobendan delayed the onset of congestive heart failure (CHF) or cardiac-related death/euthanasia in dogs with asymptomatic myxomatous mitral valve disease and cardiac enlargement, as compared to placebo.”

 This study is huge because 360 dogs were involved and the dogs had to be in at least stage B2 disease with at least moderate cardiac enlargement.
 Strikingly, the final analysis found that the median time to the primary endpoint (CHF or cardiac death) for dogs receiving pimobendan was 1228 days compared to 766 days for dogs in the placebo group.

-Dr. Judy Morgan is one of my favorite resources because she is a straight shooter and she sees patients in the office and provides consultations.
 You should be certain your dog can take a supplement.
-I talked to our dog’s cardiologist for supplementation recommendation.
+I talked to our dog’s cardiologist for the supplementation recommendations.

 - CoQ10– antioxidant, recommended doses are 1 mg per pound of body weight.
 I dose my dogs and patients much higher, at around 5 mg per pound once daily.